renao/sams-integration/README.md

 Will be updated when the entry in the plugin directory is ready

 ### Obtaining DVV division, match series, season etc. information
-The SAMS XML-interface is describes in the following wiki:
+The SAMS XML-interface is described in the following wiki:
 [XML Schnittstelle](http://wiki.sams-server.de/wiki/XML-Schnittstelle#Spielplan_und_Ergebnisse)

 ## License